 To increase the odds of finding an ideal employee, recruit with your company’s core values in mind.
 Your values should impact every decision made within your organisation, so you want an employee who is motivated by those same values.

 Now you know how to manage an underperforming employee, you need the right software to help you monitor the performance of your team.
-Discover how Clear Review’s performance management system can help you keep track of how your staff are progressing and quickly identify signs of underperformance.
+Book a free demo to discover how Clear Review’s performance management system can help you keep track of how your staff are progressing and quickly identify signs of underperformance.